sharktacos/OpenColorIO-configs/docs/Nuke.md

 ## Display Transforms

 Nuke traditionally has three display transforms: sRGB, Rec.709, and BT.1886.
 There is often confusion regarding these.
 Many people think of Rec.709 as an aesthetic preference, that is, they chose it because they "like the look of it."
-It's important to understand that this is not the intent of a display transforms.
-Here's a quote from the Foundry,
+It's important to understand that this is not the intent of a display transform.
+The Foundry explains,

 > “To use the Viewer space correctly, it should be set to match the colour space of the device/monitor you are viewing it on.
 For example if you are using an sRGB calibrated monitor, then you should use an sRGB monitor space, or for a DCI-P3 calibrated monitor, you should use a DCI-P3 space in order to display it correctly.
 If you then have these two correctly calibrated monitors side by side, then the image you perceive from each one should be the same.”